vyrnguyen/gitlet/README.md

    - If the file is neither staged nor tracked by the head commit, print the error message `No reason to remove the file.`

+    - **Runtime**:
+        - Constant time relative to any significant measure.

 1. **log**

    - `java gitlet.Main log`